Routing without intermediate renders

 }

-When the id changes, the lifecycle restarts.
-Old bindings disappear immediately.
-State is rebuilt.
+When the id changes, the component lifecycle restarts completely.
+Old bindings disappear immediately and the state is rebuilt from scratch.

 Before and after